 Atanasio Viteri Karolys (Latacunga, October 29, 1908-1965) was an essayist, novelist, poet, journalist and university professor.
 He wrote for the newspapers El Día, La Tierra and El Telégrafo.
 He was four times the director of the School of Journalism of the Central University of Ecuador, vice president of the National Union of Journalists, president of the Press Freedom Commission of the IV Inter-American Press Congress (Bogotá, 1946) and press secretary of the National Assembly of 1945.
 He is one of the “poets of Elan,” a group of Ecuadorian poets born between 1905 and 1920 representing the neosymbolism or lyrical vanguard movement.

-José Alfredo Llerena (Guayaquil, 1912—Quito, 1977) was an Ecuadorian poet, journalist, fiction writer, art critic and essayist.
-He was a member of the literary group “the poets of Elan” and is regarded as one of Ecuador’s prominent cultivators and maintainers of the modernist movement.
-His most notable poetry book is “Agonía y paisaje del caballo” (1934), which contains 18 of the author’s poems.
-He also wrote a novel entitled “Oleaje en la tierra” (1955), and a book of short stories entitled “Segunda vida de una santa” (1953).
-His nonfiction books are: “Aspectos de la fe artística” (1938) and “Ecuador, perfil de su progreso” (1960).
+José Alfredo Llerena (Guayaquil, 1912—Quito, 1977) was a distinguished Ecuadorian poet, journalist, fiction writer, art critic, and essayist.
+A member of the Elan literary group, he is recognized as a key figure in Ecuador’s modernist movement.
+His most notable work, the poetry collection “Agonía y paisaje del caballo” (1934), features 18 of his poems.
+In addition to poetry, he wrote the novel “Oleaje en la tierra” (1955) and the short story collection “Segunda vida de una santa” (1953).
+His contributions to nonfiction include “Aspectos de la fe artística” (1938) and “Ecuador, perfil de su progreso” (1960).

 Enrique Segovia Antepara (Guayaquil, 1901-Guayaquil, December 6, 1967) was an Ecuadorian poet.
 Known for his work, “América,” published in 1939, Segovia had a tumultuous life marked by addiction to morphine, cocaine, and alcohol.
 Rodolfo Pérez Pimentel, a prominent chronicler of Guayaquil, recalled seeing Segovia in their neighborhood during his childhood, describing him as a pale, thin, and poorly dressed figure resembling a zombie.
 According to writer José Ayala Cabanilla, Segovia was frequently spotted wandering the streets barefoot, clad in tattered clothing, under the influence of drugs or alcohol.
 To make a living, he would offer his services as a writer of love letters for a sucre each and Quinceañera speeches for 10 sucres each.
 A few months prior to his death, the Guayas branch of the House of Ecuadorian Culture published “Mis mejores poesías” (My Best Poems), a collection of Segovia’s poems written between 1920 and 1967.